 - Always protect the person's dignity and privacy.

-- Have a familiar person of the same sex help, if possible.
+- Have a familiar person of the same sex help, if that is more comfortable.

 Cover or remove the mirrors if a reflection leads the person to believe there's a stranger in the room.